Skip to main content

 • Call or text 988 for the National Suicide Crisis Helpline.
 Available in English and French.

-A person can have different reasons for having thoughts of suicide, and these may change over time.
+There are many different reasons for having thoughts of suicide, and these may change over time.
 It is important to remember:

-• suicide affects children and youth from all social, economic and cultural backgrounds
+• Suicide affects children and youth from all social, economic and cultural backgrounds.

-• it is complex and no single factor causes someone to think about suicide
+• It is complex and no single factor causes someone to think about suicide.

-• in many cases, thoughts of suicide are linked to other mental health challenges, such as depression and anxiety
+• In many cases, thoughts of suicide are linked to other mental health challenges, such as depression and anxiety.

-• there is no one type of person who thinks about suicide and parents/caregivers are not to blame
+• There is no one type of person who thinks about suicide.

 How do I know?

 Most of the time, if someone is having thoughts of suicide, they will try to tell someone.
-However, because of the shame, stigma and fear surrounding suicide, they are usually careful about who and how they “tell.”
-It’s natural for parents and others to miss that a child or youth is struggling with suicide, or to dismiss or avoid the signs because they are unsure of what to do and are not sure if it’s about suicide.
-Consider the following situations:
+However, because of the shame, stigma and fear surrounding suicide, they are usually careful about who they talk to.
+It’s not uncommon for parents and caregivers to miss signs that a child or youth is struggling with suicidal thoughts, or to be unsure of what to do if they see changes in their child’s behaviour.

 You’ve been noticing changes in your 15-year-old.
 They are much more argumentative, withdrawing from social activities and resisting school.
 You’ve noticed they aren’t hanging around with their established group of friends and their writing is darker and more preoccupied with death.